Effective Kotlin Item 36: Prefer composition over inheritance

 UIViewController in iOS, and

 React.Component in React.
 The same is true when we define our own special kind of view element that always has the same set of functionalities and characteristics.
 Just remember to design these classes with inheritance in mind, and specify how inheritance should be used.
-Also, keep methods that are not designed for inheritance final.
+Also, all the methods that are not designed for inheritance should be kept final.